the-guitarman/club_homepage/README.md

 ### File Configurations

-Please see config/club_homepage.exs and set the values suitable to your club.
+Rename *config/club_homepage.exs.template* to *config/club_homepage.exs* and set the values suitable to your club in the file.

+For development environment rename *config/dev.database.exs.template* to *config/dev.database.exs* and configure your database settings (username/password).

+For production environment rename *config/prod.secret.exs.template* to *config/prod.secret.exs* and configure your database settings (username/password) and don't forget to set your own secret.

 ### Translations